 In March 2021, we issued an aggregate of \$287.5 million principal amount of 0.50% Convertible Senior Notes due 2026 (the Notes), including the exercise in full by the initial purchasers of their option to purchase up to an additional \$37.5 million aggregate principal amount of the Notes, pursuant to an Indenture dated as of March 29, 2021 (the Indenture), between us and U.S. Bank National Association, as trustee.
-The Notes bear interest at a rate of 0.50% per annum, payable semiannually in arrears on April 1 and October 1 of each year, beginning on October 1, 2021.
+During November 2023, we entered into separate, privately negotiated transactions with certain holders of the Notes to repurchase \$76.5 million aggregate principal amount of the Notes for an aggregate cash repurchase price of \$66.2 million.
+We subsequently cancelled the repurchased Notes.
+After the cancellation, \$211.0 million aggregate principal amount of the Notes remained outstanding.
+The Notes bear interest at a rate of 0.50% per annum, payable semiannually in arrears on April 1 and October 1 of each year.
 The Notes mature on April 1, 2026, unless earlier converted, redeemed or repurchased.
 The Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.

 We currently have a revolving credit facility (2019 Revolver), which we entered into in July 2019.
 The 2019 Revolver provides for a senior secured revolving line of credit in the amount of up to \$80.0 million, with borrowing availability subject to certain monthly recurring revenue calculations.
 The interest rate on any outstanding borrowings are at the Bloomberg Short-Term Bank Yield Index rate (BSBY) plus 350 basis points or Base Rate (as defined) plus 250 basis points, with the BSBY rate and Base Rate subject to minimum levels, subject to certain floors, and interest payments are to be made in installments of one, two, or three months as chosen by us.
-We also have outstanding letters of credit to serve as office landlord security deposits in the amount of \$1.3 million, which are secured through the revolving credit facility and reduce our borrowing capacity.
-The capacity of the revolving credit facility was \$70.5 million as of May 31, 2023.
-On July 19, 2022, we entered into an amendment to extend the term until July 19, 2024, documented the transition from the prior LIBOR interest rate index to the BSBY rate, and established new minimum covenant revenue targets.
-The term will automatically be extended to July 19, 2025 if we have at least \$200 million in consolidated net cash as of May 31, 2024.
+We also have outstanding letters of credit to serve as office landlord security deposits in the amount of \$1.2 million, which are secured through the revolving credit facility and reduce our borrowing capacity.
+The capacity of the revolving credit facility was \$66.2 million as of May 31, 2024.
+Under the terms of the 2019 Revolver, as we had more than \$200.0 million of cash, cash equivalents, and marketable securities as of May 31, 2024, the 2019 Revolver term was automatically extended until July 19, 2025.

-We were in compliance with all such applicable covenants as of May 31, 2023, and believe we are in compliance as of the date of this Quarterly Report on Form 10-Q. We do not expect to need to draw on the 2019 Revolver, but our access to draw on the 2019 Revolver could be limited in the future if we do not have enough monthly recurring revenues to cover the borrowing availability calculations.
+We were in compliance with all such applicable covenants as of May 31, 2024, and believe we are in compliance as of the date of this Quarterly Report on Form 10-Q. We do not expect to need to draw on the 2019 Revolver, but our access to draw on the 2019 Revolver could be limited in the future if we do not have enough monthly recurring revenues to cover the borrowing availability calculations.